diadata-org/lumina-staking/README.md

 This repository contains the DIA Lumina staking smart contracts, along with their tests.
 There are two main contracts:

-1. [`DIAExternalStaking.sol`](./contracts/DIAExternalStaking.sol): a permissionless staking contract that allows anyone to stake DIA tokens and earn rewards, with support for delegation.
+1. [`DIAExternalStaking.sol`](./contracts/DIAExternalStaking.sol): a permissionless staking pool that allows anyone to stake DIA tokens and earn rewards, with support for delegation.
 2. [`DIAWhitelistedStaking.sol`](./contracts/DIAWhitelistedStaking.sol): a permissioned staking pool designed for whitelisted participants that supports direct staking and delegation.

 For a high-level introduction to Lumina, see [Lumina docs](https://docs.diadata.org/).